danlerche/public-library-wagtailCMS/README.md

 Assumptions:
 Technical expertise including command line, preferably Linux.
 Understanding of Python and python virtual environments would be a huge plus.

-Prerequistites:
+Prerequisites:
 1) Python 3 (HINT - Ubuntu style systems this would be: sudo apt install python3-venv python3-dev)
-2) Python Virtual Environment (Again, in Ubuntu: python3 -m venv YOUR_PYTHON_ENVIRMENT)
+2) Python Virtual Environment (Again, in Ubuntu: python3 -m venv YOUR_PYTHON_ENVIRONMENT)

 These environments can be set up on any OS that supports up to date versions of python.